brettchalupa/projectbook/src/command-line-interfaces/static-site-generator.md

 ## Examples

-- [Soy](https://github.com/brettchalupa/soy) — a functional but barebones static site generator I made in Ruby; I had intentions for it being more finished, but a useful exercise in learning
+- [Soy](https://github.com/brettchalupa/soy) — a functional but bare-bones static site generator I made in Ruby; I had intentions for it being more finished, but a useful exercise in learning

 ## See Also